 My favorite hack for portioning energy bites is to use a mini cookie scoop.

 Step 3: line a baking sheet with wax paper first so that they do not stick.
+Use the mini cookie scoop to drop balls of batter onto the prepared baking sheet.

 Step 4: Once you have scooped all of the batter out, go back and quickly roll each ball with your hands to form the shape.
+You can also do this step after placing the protein balls in the fridge to harden if you find them a little sticky still.

-Chilling the balls
+Chilling the protein balls

 Step 5: Once you are done rolling the energy balls, place the baking sheet in the fridge for up to an hour, or until the bites are hard to the touch.
+This will help keep them from sticking together.

 Once they are done chilling, remove the chocolate energy balls from the baking sheet and place in a freezer safe ziploc bag.
+I prefer to keep these in the freezer for easy access.

 If they are too hard to bite into, simply let them sit for around 5 minutes or less and they are perfect!